Eric Mobley

 Eric Mobley (February 1, 1970 – June 2, 2021) was an American professional basketball player who played three seasons in the National Basketball Association (NBA).
 He was selected by the Milwaukee Bucks in the first round (18th pick overall) of the 1994 NBA draft.
 A 6'11" center from Allegany Community College and the University of Pittsburgh, Mobley played in three NBA seasons for the Bucks and Vancouver Grizzlies.
 In his three-year career, Mobley appeared in 113 games and averaged 3.9 points, 3.1 rebounds, 0.5 assists, 0.2 steals, and 0.5 blocks per game.
-He died on June 2, 2021, from cancer.
+He died on June 2, 2021 from cancer.

-He is not to be confused with SMU Mustangs' assistant basketball coach Eric Mobley, who is the father of American Professional Basketball Players Evan Mobley and Isaiah Mobley.
+He is not to be confused with SMU Mustangs' assistant basketball coach Eric Mobley, who is the father of professional basketball players Evan Mobley and Isaiah Mobley.